medicinisto/loopback-softdelete-mixin/README.md

 SoftDelete
 =============

 This module is designed for the [Strongloop Loopback](https://github.com/strongloop/loopback) framework.
-It allows entities of any Model to be "soft deleted" by adding `deletedAt` (Date) and `deleted` boolean attributes.
+It allows entities of any Model to be "soft deleted" by adding a `deletedAt` attribute.
 Queries following the standard format will not return these entities; they can only be accessed by adding `{ deleted: true }` to the query object (at the same level as `where`, `include` etc).

-This is a fork from [loopback-softdelete-mixin4](https://github.com/mendecinisto/loopback-softdelete-mixin), to which the `deletedAt` property type has been changed to 'any' with default value as `false` to allow fopr indexing capability.
+This is a fork from [loopback-softdelete-mixin4](https://github.com/mendecinisto/loopback-softdelete-mixin) with added functionality to provide an indexing property option.

 Install
 -------